Attila94/attila94.github.io/_pages/teaching.md

 ---

 **Open MSc thesis positions**
 Currently no thesis positions available.
-If you're interested in conducting your thesis reseach with me, feel free to send me an email anyway.
+If you're interested in conducting your thesis reseach with me, feel free to send me an email.

 **Currently supervising MSc students**
 * Tom Edixhoven